Elk Grove Township, Cook County, Illinois: Economy

 Elk Grove Township formerly had the corporate headquarters of United Airlines.
 In 2006 United Airlines announced that it would be moving its headquarters and its 350 top executives from Elk Grove Township to 77 West Wacker Drive in the Chicago Loop.
 After the City of Chicago gave additional financial incentives, United proceeded to schedule a move of its remaining employees out of the former Elk Grove Township headquarters into the Willis Tower (Sears Tower) in Chicago in the northern hemisphere of fall 2010.
 Monica Davey of The New York Times said that the move may have contributed to United's decision to base the new merged airline out of Chicago instead of Houston.
 The former headquarters is now a part of Mount Prospect, which annexed the land in the 2010s.
 In December 2021, it was reported that United would sell the campus to CloudHQ, which plans to build a data center.
+Many homes were razed in 2024 to make way for development.